fastly/fastly-exporter/README.md

   2.0.0
 ```

-A valid Fastly API -token is mandatory.
+A valid Fastly API `-token` is mandatory.
 [See this link][token] for information on creating API tokens.

-All service IDs are queried by default, but -service can be specified to limit monitoring to specific
+Optional `-service` IDs can be specified to limit monitoring to specific
-service IDs.
+services.
 Service IDs are available at the top of your [Fastly dashboard][db].

 [token]: https://docs.fastly.com/guides/account-management-and-security/using-api-tokens#creating-api-tokens
 [db]: https://manage.fastly.com/services/all